comius/haskell-fast-reals/README.txt

-To create HTML documentation in the doc subdirectory run
+To create HTML documentation run

-   haddock -o doc -h *.hs
+   cabal haddock

 To run the package for real number computation, load Reals.hs in Haskell shell.
 Here is an example session.